daronphang/programming-resources/networking/DNS/resolution.md

 ### Recursive query resolution

 In recursive query resolution, the DNS server receiving the query takes on the responsibility of finding the IP address on behalf of the client.
 It may itself use iterative queries to navigate through the DNS hierarchy until it reaches the authoritative DNS server for the requested domain.
+In practical applications, **recursion is more common**.

 <img src="../assets/DNS-recursive-resolution.png">

+## DNS caching

+DNS brings additional latency to internet applications that use it.
+To solve this problem, caching mechanism can be implemented.
+Caching refers to the caching of DNS query results in the host.
+Administrators often set a TTL for the cached data.

+Additionally, client browsers can also cache DNS response information.

 ## Challenges